 Please consider your options before you apply.
-Find a loan that fits your current situation and ability to make payments.
+Find a loan that you can afford and fits your current situation.

 The better your credit score, the more loan options you may have.
 Having a higher score can give you access to higher borrowing limits and lower interest rates.
 This is because lenders will see that you have managed credit well in the past.
 As such, they may see you as more likely to keep up with repayments.

 Lenders can view borrowers with a lower credit score as a bigger risk.
 If the lender feels you are a risk, they may not approve your application.
 If they do approve, they could charge higher interest rates.
 This means your options can be limited when applying for a loan.